Shaza5/Diffinity/README.md

 # DbComparer

-DbComparer is a C#-based application designed to compare stored procedures between two SQL Server databases.
-It identifies differences and can optionally apply changes to synchronize the procedures.
-The tool generates a detailed HTML report summarizing the comparison, with links to view the source and destination procedure bodies.
+DbComparer is a C#-based application designed to compare database objects, such as stored procedures, views, and tables, between two SQL Server databases.
+It identifies differences and can optionally apply changes to synchronize the objects.
+The tool generates a detailed HTML report summarizing the comparison, with links to view the source and destination object definitions.

 ## Features